nextapps-de/mikado/README.md

 - Prefer named includes when structures will be reused by multiple views, also when assigning custom options gives you any advantage.
 - In larger applications, it might be better to destroy views when they are closed by the user to free memory instead of saving too much on the options.

+### Personal Recommendation

+Keyed recycling isn't the best pick, it just gives you (or other libs) the freedom to apply things to the DOM directly.
+Personally I prefer cache-enabled non-keyed recycling for all looped templates e.g. a table view and for "create" and "edit" views I also use non-keyed but without recycling enabled ("create" and "edit" views are the same template).
+I don't get any conflicts or side effects, since I apply every change by Mikado (also by using the library helpers).
+Long story short, keyed rendering is just for your laziness or when you can't control everything for some reason.

 <a name="concept"></a>

 ## Concept of Shared Components